 Several other victims in Lee County have reported that they, too, have fallen prey to Donnie and Angel Williams’ fraudulent scheme.
 All known phone numbers for the two are now out of service, and all social media links have been abandoned or taken down.

 The real Donnie Williams is actually a gentleman from North Carolina who is in ill health, residing in an assisted living facility.
 No information is known on who Angel Williams is.
-What detectives do believe is that the two are travelling together, and are likely still perpetuating similar crimes.
+What detectives do believe is that the two are traveling together, and are likely still perpetuating similar crimes.

 “These two formulated a system where they negotiated deals that gave the appearance of being legitimate, but in reality, it was all smoke and mirrors,” said Trish Routte, Crime Stoppers Coordinator.
 “As a result of their actions, car buyers have been left with no cash and no car, and others are now in possession of cars that are legally not theirs.
 And until these two suspects are apprehended, the victims have little to no recourse.”